Driving on a Suspended License in Rhode Island

 Criminal Charges for Driving on a Suspended or Revoked License

-If you drive while your license is suspended or revoked, you can be charged with a misdemeanor or a felony, depending on the circumstances.
+If you drive while your license is suspended or revoked, you can be charged with a civil offense, a misdemeanor, or a felony, depending on the circumstances.

-In general, for a first offense, you'll be looking at a civil penalty of $250 to $500.
-A second conviction carries a civil penalty of $50 to $500.
-And a third or subsequent conviction is a misdemeanor and carries up to 90 days in jail and $500 to$1,000 in fines.
+In general, for a first offense, you'll be looking at a civil penalty of up to $150.
+A second conviction carries a civil penalty of up to $250.
+And a third offense carries a civil penalty of up to $350.
+A fourth or subsequent conviction is a misdemeanor that carries imprisonment for up to one year, a fine of $500 to $1,000, and a license suspension for up to one year.
+(31 R.I.
+Gen. Laws § 31-11-18 (2026).)

 However, you'll likely face a more severe sentence if your license was suspended or revoked for certain convictions, including: